 However, a short arc of 5.3 minutes duration is not enough to determine a full six parameter orbit.
-Follow-up observations require a second telescope in order to not interrupt the survey sequences.
+Follow-up observations require a second telescope in order to not interrupt the survey.

-Several times a year we are fortunate to obtain blocks of time on the CTIO 0.9-m telescope for these follow-up observations.
+Several times a year we are fortunate to obtain blocks of time on the CTIO/SMARTS 0.9-m telescope for these follow-up observations.
 Our goal is to obtain orbits and photometric properties of all objects found by MODEST that are fainter than R = 14.5 magnitude, where the observed angular rate distribution changes dramatically.
+In particular, one of our interests is to obtain orbits and colors for high area-to-mass objects in the GEO regime originally found by Schildknecht, et al.[1].